Moving to Tahiti: a little piece of the world in Oceania?

 Administrative procedures

-When arriving in Tahiti, you should generally think about:
+When you arrive in Tahiti, you should generally think about:

-- Opening a bank account at a local bank (not mandatory for everyone, but personally, it was),
+- Opening a bank account with a local bank (not mandatory for everyone, but it was for me),

-- Going to the OPT (Polynesian Post Office) to get a P.O. box, because yes, there is no letter carrier here and you have to come and collect your mail at the “BP” as they say,
+- Going to the OPT (the Polynesian post office) to get a P.O. box, because yes, there is no regular home mail delivery here and you collect your mail from your “BP,” as they say,

-- Registering with the CPS, the local social security institution.
-Here, the French social security system no longer works, and you must register as a local.
-Depending on your situation (married, with/without children, etc.), steps will be different, and it can quickly become a headache.
-You will find all the necessary information on this website,
+- Registering with the CPS, the local social security system.
+Here, the mainland French social security system no longer applies, and you need to register locally.
+Depending on your situation (married, with or without children, etc.), the steps will vary, and it can quickly become a headache.
+You’ll find all the necessary information on the official website,

-- Going to the different services to subscribe.
-I am thinking especially of electricity (EDT), telephone subscriptions (mobile, landline) and Internet,
+- Contacting the different providers to set up your subscriptions.
+I’m thinking especially of electricity (EDT), mobile phone, landline, and Internet,

-- Finding out about schools, high schools, day care centers to sign up your children,
+- Finding out about schools, high schools, and daycare centers if you need to enroll your children,

-If you would like to know more about the administrative steps to take when moving to Tahiti, I could easily do a complete article on it, to guide the future arrivals.
+If you would like to know more about the administrative steps involved in moving to Tahiti, I could easily write a full article on the topic to guide future arrivals.
 Anyone interested?
-If we make a small summary on the budget needed to go live in Tahiti, I would advise to plan around (based on my own experience):
+If we make a quick summary of the budget needed to move to Tahiti, I would advise planning around the following, based on my own experience:

-If you are interested to know more about the administrative steps to take if you are moving to Tahiti, I could easily do a complete article on it, to direct future arrivals.
+If you are interested in knowing more about the administrative steps involved in moving to Tahiti, I could easily write a full article to guide future arrivals.
 Anyone interested?
-If we make a small summary on the budget needed to go live in Tahiti, I would advise to plan around (based on my installation) :
+If we make a quick summary of the budget needed to move to Tahiti, I would advise planning around the following, based on my own move:

-In short, it’s a lot of money to plan.
-It’s of course an estimate based on my own experience here, and therefore it can be largely adjusted lower if you’re alone, if you buy a scooter instead of a car, depending on the price of your house, etc. If you have any questions, leave me a comment at the bottom of the article.
+In short, it’s a lot of money to plan for.
+Of course, this is an estimate based on my own experience here, so it can be adjusted downward quite a bit if you’re alone, if you buy a scooter instead of a car, depending on the price of your home, and so on.
+If you have any questions, leave me a comment at the bottom of the article.

 The cost of living in Tahiti and French Polynesia

-Here we get to the heart of the matter, because living in Tahiti or French Polynesia is going to cost you a lot of money.
-It is a reality that you have to accept.
-Coming here with nothing, without a job, is quite a gamble, and you should be prepared to financially struggle.
+Now we get to the heart of the matter, because living in Tahiti or French Polynesia will cost you a lot of money.
+That is a reality you need to accept.
+Coming here with nothing, without a job, is quite a gamble, and you should be prepared for financial pressure.

-In this article, I will only talk about the cost of living on the island of Tahiti, since I live here.
-Rents on the islands are generally cheaper, but the rest (food, alcohol, etc.) is even more expensive than in Tahiti.
+In this article, I’ll only talk about the cost of living on the island of Tahiti, since that is where I lived.
+Rents are generally cheaper on the other islands, but the rest (food, alcohol, and so on) is often even more expensive than in Tahiti.

 Accommodation

-It is difficult to give an idea here as prices are very variable, especially depending on the location of the apartment/house.
+It is difficult to give a precise idea here because prices vary a lot, especially depending on where the apartment or house is located.

-To put it simply, prices drop as soon as you pass Punaauia (West coast) or Mahina (East coast).
-Between these two, it’s quite standard, and as it’s very likely that you will work in the area, I will mainly talk about this sector.
-Some price ideas:
+To put it simply, prices start to drop once you go beyond Punaauia (west coast) or Mahina (east coast).
+Between these two areas, prices are fairly standard, and since you are quite likely to work in that part of the island, I’ll mainly talk about this sector.
+Here are some rough price ranges:

-UPDATE 2019: between us, prices have increased a lot in the last 4 years, and it’s now hard to find an F3 at 120000 xpf for example, at least in the urban area.
-As soon as you move away from the city, prices drop (but you get traffic jams then!).
+UPDATE 2019: between us, prices had already increased a lot over the previous four years, and even then it was hard to find a two-bedroom apartment for 120,000 XPF, at least in the urban area.
+As soon as you move away from the city, prices drop (but then you get traffic jams!).

-About apartments, prices vary a lot depending on the standing (swimming pool, caretaker, residence or not, parking, etc.) and the location.
-These are general estimates but overall realistic.
-The best seasons to find accommodation in Tahiti is from June to August, before the arrival of teachers.
+For apartments, prices vary a lot depending on the standard of the building (swimming pool, caretaker, residence or not, parking, etc.) and the location.
+These are general estimates, but overall they are realistic.
+The best time to find accommodation in Tahiti is from June to August, before the arrival of teachers.
 After September, many places are already taken.

 Food

-In your project to move to Tahiti, the food and shopping budget in general is to be considered.
-It is said that everything costs more or less 40% more than in France, and it’s almost true.
+In your plan to move to Tahiti, the food and general shopping budget is definitely something to factor in.
+People often say that everything costs more or less 40% more than in France, and that is not far from the truth.

 Landline

-- 1 GB Internet with 3G is the same price,
+- 1 GB of mobile Internet was around the same price,

 For details of all the Vini packages, it’s here.